Patrick-Bacza/sp500-stockPrice-pipeline/README.md

 ## Transform
    ### I used Power BI as my visualization software to transform, visualize and serve the stock data.
 I created three separate views of the data:
    ###      1. S&P 500 Overview
    ###            The dashboard has daily trading statistics, a candle stick chart, a simple line graph with the close price, 30 day average and 90 day moving average and a bar chart showing the total volume.
-In addtiion to viewing the SP500 Index, you can toggle between the different sector indexes as well.
+In addtiion to viewing the SP500 Index, you can toggle between the different sector indices as well.
    ![image](https://github.com/Patrick-Bacza/sp500-stockPrice-pipeline/assets/120348192/20441d1f-912d-4af1-ab66-681ddfb6c2d8)
    ###      2. Snapshot of top gainers/losers
    ###             The second page shows lists of top gaining and losing stocks over different periods of time (ex. day , week , month and Year-To-Date)
    ![image](https://github.com/Patrick-Bacza/sp500-stockPrice-pipeline/assets/120348192/c2a2dc0b-6160-4323-ac60-0c09d52979f4)

    ###      3. Single stock dashboard
    ###              This dashboard closely mirrors the S&P 500 Index but is for the individual stocks.
-The only main difference is that there a Relative Strength Index for.
+The only main difference is that there is a Relative Strength Index.
 The Relative Strength Index is a trading metric to show whether a stock is over bought or over sold.
 Tyically, a RSI of 70 or more indicates a stock is over bought and a RSI below 20 indicates a stock is over sold.
   ![image](https://github.com/Patrick-Bacza/sp500-stockPrice-pipeline/assets/120348192/317b9dd1-79a8-4a5c-b0d1-6824f84bc0d9)